LinkedIn summary generator

 Why your LinkedIn summary matters

 Your summary is prime real estate on your profile.
-It's one of the first things recruiters, potential clients, and connections read.
-A strong summary:
+It is one of the first things recruiters, potential clients, and connections read.
+LinkedIn gives you up to 2,600 characters, and the first 300 characters show before the "see more" fold.
+That opening needs to hook people immediately.

 • Tells people what you do and who you help